MissTeapot/LGBT-Wikis/github_wiki/TransSurgeriesWiki/srs/usa-west.md

 https://www.mtfsurgery.net/surgeons/dr-heidi-wittenberg.htm - *Dr. Wittenberg offers Gender Reassignment Surgery with a number of possible variations.
 For example, a traditional Penile Inversion Vaginoplasty includes bilateral Orchiectomy, Penectomy with preservation of glans and shaft skin, and penile inversion often with a secondary scrotal graft.
 For non-binary individuals, Dr. Wittenberg can perform nullification with stand-alone Orchiectomy and/or Penectomy.
 Dr. Wittenberg can also preserve the penis, if desired, and perform Orchiectomy and Vaginoplasty using scrotal and groin or abdominal skin.*

-See also the entry on [Brownstein &amp; Crane](https://github.com/MissTeapot/LGBT-Wikis/blob/main/github_wiki/TransSurgeriesWiki/srs/usa#wiki_brownstein_.26amp.3B_crane), where [Wittenberg used to work](https://www.mozaiccare.net/cv.md).
+See also the entry on [Brownstein &amp; Crane](https://github.com/MissTeapot/LGBT-Wikis/blob/main/github_wiki/transsurgerieswiki/srs/usa#wiki_brownstein_.26amp.3b_crane), where [wittenberg used to work](https://www.mozaiccare.net/cv.md).

 **Photo links**